Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 What is share buyback?

-The share buyback consists of the company repurchasing its own shares held by a shareholder, making it possible to reduce the tax burden and facilitate the transfer of ownership.
+Share buyback involves a company buying back its own shares held by a shareholder, thereby reducing the tax burden and facilitating the transfer of ownership.

-- Reduction of taxable capital gains: Stock buybacks can be structured to minimize taxes.
+• Reduction of taxable capital gains: Share buybacks can be structured to minimize taxes.

-When repurchasing shares, the owner may be taxed on capital gains or receive a taxable dividend.
-Structuring the transaction correctly can minimize these taxes.
+In a share repurchase, the owner may be taxed on capital gains or receive a taxable dividend.
+Structuring the transaction properly can minimize these taxes.

 Practical examples

-If a company repurchases stock for $500,000 and the original cost of the stock was $200,000, the capital gain is $300,000.
-Using strategies like income splitting can reduce taxes on that gain.
+If a company repurchases shares for $500,000 and the original cost of the shares was $200,000, the capital gain is $300,000.
+Using strategies like income splitting can reduce the tax on this gain.

 Structuring the buyout